 There is a misperception by members of the public that bringing investment fraud claims against stockbrokers is an expensive or tedious process.
 Complex?
 Yes but not expensive.
 Most stockbroker fraud lawyers take these cases on a contingent fee basis and only charge a fee if they recover money.

-The cases are not generally time consuming either.
 Most stockbroker negligence and fraud claims are handled by arbitration and are completed in about one year.
+Even if the stockbroker has long left the industry or becomes judgment proof we can usually pursue his or her employer for failing to properly supervise.

-For more information please contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+Need more information?
+Please visit our stockbroker fraud information page.
+Ready to see if you have a case?
+Attorney Brian Mahany can be reached at or by telephone at .
 All inquiries kept completely confidential.
 Our minimum loss size in most instances is $200,000.

 MahanyLaw – America’s Fraud Lawyers